 There is something so sweet and almost delicate about the mini white pumpkins.
 A few weeks ago I picked up some mini pumpkins at the grocery.
-I also picked up a few faux white pumpkins at Target.
+I also picked up some faux white pumpkins from Amazon.
 I was curious to see which would take the marbling treatment the best.
 Can you tell which ones were the faux pumpkins?

 Read more to learn how to make the Marbled Indigo Pumpkins…